 You can read about the advantages of obtaining Italian citizenship/ golden visa for Italy in the scheme below:

 For complete information on the requirements to comply with when applying for Italian citizenship by investment, we invite you to discuss with our lawyers.
 They can offer you the required information about golden visa for Italy.

-Documents required for obtaining citizenship by investment/golden visa for Italy
+Documents required for obtaining citizenship by investment/golden visa for Italy in 2021